FabianRolfMatthiasNoll/MyMangaDB/README.md

 ## 📖 About MyMangaDB

-- **Framework:** We leverage the power of FastAPI.
+- **Framework:** FastAPI.
 - **Database Management:** SQLAlchemy, as recommended by FastAPI, is used for data management.
 All data is stored in a local SQLite3 database.
 - **Data Sources:**
   - The primary data, including author details, genres, and descriptions, are sourced from the MyAnimeList API.
-  - The Google Books API is used to fetch titles if the ISBN isn’t supported by MyAnimeList.
   - Plans are in place to integrate more data sources for book covers and other specifics.

-Due to the varied nature of manga provider websites, our focus is on building an intuitive user interface.
+Due to the varied nature of manga provider websites, the focus is on building an intuitive user interface.
 This will allow users to efficiently manage their collection.
-We're hopeful that more manga providers will collaborate in the future, paving the way for a comprehensive, standardized manga database.

 ## ✅ Current Features